nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ## VECTORS and MAX\_OVL -- KS-MO Vectors

-The VECTORS directive is the same as that in the SCF module (Section 10.5).
+The VECTORS directive is the same as that in the [SCF module] (Hartree-Fock-Theory-for-Molecules#vectors----inputoutput-of-mo-vectors "wikilink").
 Currently, the LOCK keyword is not supported by the DFT module, however the directive
 ```
  MAX_OVL